mocks-server/website/docs/getting-started/overview.md

 ## The project

-Node.js mock server running live, interactive mocks in place of real APIs. __It makes able to define many different responses for a same route__, so you can change the whole mocked API behavior by simply changing the response of one or many routes while the server is running.
+Node.js mock server running live, interactive mocks in place of real APIs. __It makes able to define many different responses for a same route__, so, you can change the whole mocked API behavior by simply changing the response of one or many routes while the server is running.

 ## Why a mock server?